Thorp Perrow Arboretum

 HERITAGE HIGHLIGHTS: 16th century woodland

-The oldest part of the gardens is the 16th century Spring Wood.
-Another historic feature is the 19th century Milbank Pinetum, established by Lady Augusta Milbank.
+The oldest part of the garden is the 16th century Spring Wood.
+Another historic feature is the 19th century Milbank Pinetum, established by Lady Augusta Milbank in the 1840s.
+Lady Millbank obtained seeds from all across the globe but was particularly interested in North American varieties.
 There are nature trails through the grounds, with a special children's trail, and a Tree Trail taking in some of the rarest and largest trees.

 The gardens are designed in separate sections linked by grass walks, paths, avenues, or bays.
 Over 60 of the trees at Thorp Perrow have been designated as 'champions', the largest and most impressive of their species.
+The champion trees are all labelled and numbered.
 The arboretum also holds 5 national collections, including varieties of walnuts, ash, limes, and laburnum.

-Thorp Perrow has an especially good display of daffodils in the springtime.
+Thorp Perrow has an especially good display of snowdrops and daffodils in the springtime.

-For families there is a popular Bird of Prey and Mammal Centre, with a wealth of information and interaction with animals ranging from falcons to wallabies!
+For families, there is a popular Bird of Prey and Mammal Centre, with a wealth of information and interaction with animals ranging from falcons to wallabies!
+The bird of prey centre is housed within the confines of the historic walled garden.

 About Thorp Perrow Arboretum